hashicorp/vault/website/source/docs/auth/token.html.md

   <dd>
     Revokes a token but not its child tokens.
 When the token is revoked, all secrets generated with it are also revoked.
-All child tokens are orpahaned, but can be revoked sub-sequently using `/auth/token/revoke/`.
+All child tokens are orphaned, but can be revoked sub-sequently using `/auth/token/revoke/`.
   </dd>

   <dt>Method</dt>